 The Seas with Nemo and Friends has newly reopened after an extensive rehab.
 Though the Finding Nemo overlay makes the exhibit more child-friendly, the massive aquariums provide an excellent look at a variety of ocean life.
 If you are at all interested in marine life, be sure to spend plenty of time here.

 Do not miss The Land.
 This pavilion was expanded dramatically in 2005 with the addition of Soarin’.
-This new attraction provides guests with a phenomenal flyover of California.
+This new attraction provides guests with a phenomenal flyover of the world ending at Orlando.
 The movement is quite gentle, just an initial lift followed by a slight swaying of the seats in tandem with the film.
 Sights, sounds, movement, and even smell combine for a truly amazing experience.